 The Farm is situated on a rolling terrain.
 Ground elevation inside the property ranges from about 75 m to 110 m asl.
-Slopes reach up to 45°, and in some construction and developemnet areas, at 90°.
+Slopes reach up to 20°.

 Soil in the farm is sandy / sandy loam characterized by moderate drainage and slow to moderate permeability.2 Erosion of the top soil is common during rainy seasons.